zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 Well, the title says it all!

 But let me explain.
 Last week, I stumbled upon a new [APL apology](https://www.sacrideo.us/is-apl-dead/) post.
-It striked some deep chort in me, and gave me an impulse to make another attempt to understand this beautifully [weird language](https://en.wikipedia.org/wiki/APL_(programming_language)#Examples).
+It struck some deep chord in me and gave me an impulse to make another attempt to understand this beautifully [weird language](https://en.wikipedia.org/wiki/APL_(programming_language)#Examples).

-What I (somewhat unexpectedly) find out, is that besides use of extensive character set and extreme terseness, APL has two main features that are not at all alien to Ruby: calculations through operation chaining, and extensive library of array operations, suitable for said chaining (in Ruby, they are reprsented by [Enumerable](https://ruby-doc.org/core-2.7.1/Enumerable.html) module).
+What I (somewhat unexpectedly) find out, is that besides the use of extensive character set and extreme terseness, APL has two main features that are not at all alien to Ruby: calculations through operation chaining, and an extensive library of array operations, suitable for said chaining (in Ruby, they are represented by [Enumerable](https://ruby-doc.org/core-2.7.1/Enumerable.html) module).

 At this point, I felt that _probably_ some of APL approaches and examples could be translated to Ruby pretty straightforwardly, and that would be an _idiomatic_ Ruby.
 To challenge this feeling, I experimented with translating the (in)famous [APL's one-line](https://aplwiki.com/wiki/John_Scholes%27_Conway%27s_Game_of_Life) [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) implementation—**and succeeded** to implement GoL in exactly one Ruby statement.